 Disney's Caribbean Beach and Disney's Port Orleans - Riverside offer more elaborately-themed rooms — pirate rooms and royal rooms, respectively.
 The intricately-carved pirate ship beds will only accommodate doubles, so these rooms sleep up to four adults.
 The royal rooms, featuring Tiana and her princess pals, are fit for your own princess and offer light-up headboards and dark, royal colors.

-Our Pick: Disney's Caribbean Beach Resort.
-With the recent room refresh, the ability to sleep five (in many rooms) and double sinks, Caribbean Beach gets our nod for the best rooms.
+Our Pick: Disney's Port Orleans - Riverside and Disney's Caribbean Beach Resort.
+We know — a tie?!
+But with the ability to sleep five and recent renovations leaving things fresh and clean, both resorts get our nod for the best rooms.

 When it comes to amenities, the Disney moderate resort hotels all offer a step up from the value resorts.
 Each of the Disney moderate hotels have a playground, a jogging trail, an arcade, a gift shop, one feature pool with a slide, a quick-service restaurant and a table-service restaurant.
 (The waterslide and playground alone are a huge deal for tadpoles!)
 Port Orleans - French Quarter is the one exception and does not offer a table-service restaurant (though it's a short walk to the table-service restaurant at Port Orleans - Riverside, Boatwright's Dining Hall).
 French Quarter is also a short boat ride away to Disney Springs, where there are tons of great table-service options!